textmediallc/gitlab-intro/md/lab13_gitlab_cicd.md

 1. Ensure you have runners available to run your jobs.

-    If you're using GitLab.com, you can skip this step.
-GitLab.com provides shared runners for you.
+    **Important!** Disable shared runners for all the projects that you create.
+Otherwise, gitlab will fail your pipeline and ask for account verification.

 2. Create a `.gitlab-ci.yml` file at the root of your repository.
 This file is where you define the CI/CD jobs.